kzadurska/expecto-frontendum/content/blog/my-vs-code-setup/index.md

 This is a concise list of my favourite VS Code extensions and settings.

 ### Background
-I am a huge fan of VS code.
+I am a huge fan of VS Code.
 I previously coded on Sublime Text, then moved to Code after a job change.
-The transistion has been smooth and I am not looking back!
+The transition has been smooth and I am not looking back!
 ### Extensions
 #### Syntax highlighting